Information on the La Hague Nuclear Complex

 - phone: +33 23 35 24 559 | fax: +33 23 35 25 326

 Réseau "Sortir du nucléaire"

 - 9 rue Dumenge | F-69317 LYON cedex 04 | France

 - phone: +33 4 78 28 29 22 | fax: +33 4 72 07 70 04

-Besides your active contribution, you can support our criticism concerning the final repository for nuclear waste through a donation to one of the following organizations:
+Besides your active contribution, you can support our critical work through a donation to the following bank account: